NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/TeethSegmentation/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Implement multi-stage approach for teeth segmentation using MONAI Label pipelines.
-At least, two stages: (1) teeth localization and (2) teeth segmentation.
+1. Create MONAI pipeline for automatic segmentation of dental structures: teeth, mandible and inferior alveolar nerves.

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Describe specific steps of **what you plan to do** to achieve the above described objectives.
+1. Implement multi-stage approach for teeth segmentation using MONAI Label pipelines.
+At least, two stages: (1) teeth localization and (2) teeth segmentation.
-1. ...
+2. Develop model to segment mandible and inferior alveolar nerves.
-1. ...
+3. Combine multi-stage teeth segmentation with mandible and nerve segmentation.

 ## Progress and Next Steps